awkwardengineer/time-blocker/3-project-plans/040-list-crud-ordering.md

      - ✅ Add drag handle next to list titles
      - ✅ Write tests: unit tests for reorder function

-## Testing

-### Unit Tests
-- ✅ `updateListName` function tests
-- ✅ `createList` function tests
-- ✅ `createUnnamedList` function tests
-- ✅ `archiveList` function tests
-- ✅ `archiveAllTasksInList` function tests
-- ✅ `restoreList` function tests
-- ✅ `restoreTask` function tests (including automatic list restoration)
-- ✅ `updateListOrder` function tests

-### Integration Tests
-- ✅ List creation (happy path and unnamed list path)
-- ✅ List renaming/editing
+10. **Write Missing Integration Tests** ✅
+   - **Description:** Write integration tests for features that are implemented but missing test coverage
+   - **Acceptance Criteria:**
-- ❌ List archiving (UI interaction and confirmation prompt) - **Missing**
+     - ✅ Integration tests for list archiving UI interaction and confirmation prompt
-- ✅ Task restoration with archived lists
-- ✅ List reordering via drag-and-drop (UI interaction)
-- ❌ "Add Task" button behavior and styling - **Missing**
-- ❌ Empty state display and interactions (when no lists exist) - **Missing**
+     - ✅ Integration tests for empty state display and interactions (when no lists exist)
-- ❌ Archived view grid layout and list/task display - **Missing**
+     - ✅ Integration tests for archived view grid layout and list/task display

-### Test Coverage Status
+     - ✅ Integration tests for "Add Task" button behavior and styling
-- ✅ All data access functions have unit tests
+     - ✅ All tests pass
-- ⚠️ Most core UI interactions have integration tests
-- ❌ Missing: List archiving UI tests (confirmation prompt)
+     - ✅ Test coverage is comprehensive for all features
+   - **Technical Work:**
+     - ✅ Write integration tests for list archiving (UI interaction and confirmation prompt)
-- ❌ Missing: Empty state tests (when no lists exist)
+     - ✅ Write integration tests for empty state (when no lists exist)
-- ❌ Missing: Archived view grid layout tests
+     - ✅ Write integration tests for archived view grid layout
-- ❌ Missing: "Add Task" button styling/behavior tests
+     - ✅ Write integration tests for "Add Task" button behavior and styling
+     - ✅ Run test suite and verify all tests pass
+     - ✅ Review test coverage and ensure edge cases are covered

 ## Quick Notes